getify/foi-lang/formalization-work/Foi-Specification.md

 2. At each call, if total accumulated arguments meet or exceed `f`'s declared arity, apply `f` to the accumulated arguments and produce the result.
 3. Otherwise, return a function value that continues accumulation.

 `/\` operates on `f`'s declared arity (the count of its outermost-tier parameters), not on multi-tier curry shape.
-For a function already declared with multi-tier curry shape, `/\` is idempotent — the wrapper just passes arguments through.
+For a function already declared with multi-tier curry shape, `/\` is idempotent; the wrapper just passes arguments through.

 **Loose-curry compatibility.** Supplying all arguments at once short-circuits the accumulation: